HN1997/Devops-final-project-HP/README.md

 * We have a .dockerignore to ignore all unnecessary files

 5. Make container orchestration using Docker Compose
-* We added docker-compose.yml file which allows us to start our application directly in a container, just type this command (assuming docker-compose is installed) : ```docker-compose up```
+* We added docker-compose.yml file which allows us to start our application directly in a container

 ## 2 - Instructions
 1. Installation